NixOS/rfcs/rfcs/0000-commonmark-docs.md

 It features the following sections of the Nix manual:
 * introduction
 * quickstart and installation
-* the Nix experssions chapter
+* the Nix expressions chapter
 * advanced topics

 The content is the unedited output of running the Pandoc conversion,